SerJosh/a-fighting-chance/README.md

   - TinyPNG was used to condense the images used throughout the game to make the game load faster.

 - [Am I Responsive?](http://ami.responsivedesign.is/#)
-  - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
+  - Am I Responsive was used to see responsive design of the Game.

 - [Responsive Design Checker](https://www.responsivedesignchecker.com/)
-  - Responsive Design Checker was used in the testing process to check responsiveness on various devices.
+  - Responsive Design Checker was used to test the responsiveness on various devices.

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-  - Chrome DevTools was used during development process for code review and to test responsiveness.
+  - Chrome DevTools was used during the development process for the game to test the game and to test responsiveness.

 - [W3C Markup Validator](https://validator.w3.org/)
   - W3C Markup Validator was used to validate the HTML code.